List of Kamen Rider Ex-Aid characters: Taiga Hanaya

 In the present, he receives Rider equipment from Kuroto Dan with the intention of taking the other Gamer Riders' equipment and the burden of being a Rider for himself.
-While Hanaya gradually comes to accept his fellow Riders, he also grapples with his guilt and shame for failing to save Momose.
-Because of this, he deliberately attempts to antagonize Momose's boyfriend, Hiiro Kagami, believing he deserves the latter's scorn, though the two eventually reconcile.
-Prior to and during the Kamen Rider Chronicle crisis, Hanaya reluctantly takes on Nico Saiba as an apprentice and works with the Gamer Riders to stop its mastermind, Masamune Dan.
-Following this, Hanaya regains his medical license and opens a hospital to treat the Bugster Virus.
+While Taiga gradually comes to accept his fellow Riders, he also grapples with his guilt and shame for failing to save Saki.
+Because of this, he deliberately attempts to antagonize Saki's boyfriend, Hiiro Kagami, believing he deserves the latter's scorn, though the two eventually reconcile.
+Prior to and during the Kamen Rider Chronicle crisis, Taiga reluctantly takes on Nico Saiba as an apprentice and works with the Gamer Riders to stop its mastermind, Masamune Dan.
+Following this, Taiga regains his medical license and opens a hospital to treat the Bugster Virus.